exponea/exponea-android-sdk/Documentation/PUSH.md

 }
 ```

-Note that If a previous data was received and no listener was attached to the callback, that data i'll be dispatched as soon as a listener is attached.
+Note that if a previous data was received and no listener was attached to the callback, that data will be dispatched as soon as a listener is attached.

 ## 🔗 Handling deeplinks
 Android's deeplinks allow you to trigger specific actions on your app.
 Exponea SDK notifications can handle deeplink for you, but your application must be ready to receive them.